ezraRubio/paymedrive/README.md

 > "You get a **free** drive...if you pay me!"

 A file management/backup system with a tier-based subscription model.
+Refer to `paymedrive.md` for non-ai information on system architecture.
+`pmd_architecture.png` shows the user flow on the system.
+See `plan.md` for detailed development plan, and `prompt_history.md` for the chat history with cascade (agentic claude sonnet).
+Use test@example.com 123456 for testing.

 ## 📋 Features